 This article includes discussion of drug-induced dementia, cytokine dementia, dilantin dementia, valproate-induced dementia, drug-induced cerebral insufficiency, drug-induced organic brain syndrome, pseudodementia, and reversible dementia.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 Drug-induced dementias fall under the broad category of pseudodementias, which differentiates them from dementias associated with degenerative neurologic disorders, as well as under the category of reversible dementias, which imply that the manifestations improve following discontinuation of the offending drug.
-A number of drugs can induce dementia, but significant categories are anticholinergic drugs, antiepileptics, antineoplastic drugs, and sedative-hypnotics.
-Creutzfeldt-Jakob disease, a transmissible spongiform encephalopathy, is also associated with a number of drugs.
+Several drugs can induce dementia, but significant categories are anticholinergic drugs, antiepileptics, antineoplastic drugs, and sedative-hypnotics.
+Creutzfeldt-Jakob disease, a transmissible spongiform encephalopathy, is also associated with a number of therapeutic agents.
 This article explores the pathomechanism, diagnosis, and management of drug-induced dementia.

 • Drugs, particularly as polypharmacy, are the leading cause of dementia in the elderly.